beh74/tomcat10-jdk17-rootless/README.md

-# tomcat10-jdk17-rootless
+# tomcat10-jdk21-rootless
-Tomcat 10 with JDK 17 root less
+Tomcat 10 with JDK 21 root less - Detect & install the latest version of tomcat 10